AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 § 4 Start and end of accommodation

-(1) The guest has the right to move into the rented rooms from 2 p.m. on the agreed day.
+(1) The guest has the right to occupy the rented rooms from 2 p.m. on the agreed day.

-(2) The accommodation provider has the right to withdraw from the contract in the event that the guest does not appear by 6 p.m. on the agreed arrival date
+(2) The accommodation provider has the right to withdraw from the contract if the guest does not arrive by 6 p.m. on the agreed day of arrival

-rooms) shall remain reserved until 11 a.m. of the following day at the latest.
+will remain reserved until 11 a.m. on the following day at the latest.

-(4) If a room is occupied for the first time before 6 a.m., the
+(4) If a room is used for the first time before 6 a.m., the previous night counts as the first night's stay.

 § 5 Withdrawal from the accommodation contract

-The cancellation declaration must be in the hands of the contracting party no later than three months before the agreed date of arrival of the guest.
+The declaration of cancellation must be in the hands of the contracting party at least three months before the agreed arrival date of the guest.

-accommodation contract can be canceled by either contracting party by unilateral declaration no later than one month before the agreed date of arrival of the guest, but a cancellation fee of 40% of the travel value must be paid.
+accommodation contract can be terminated by both contracting parties by unilateral declaration, but a cancellation fee of 40% of the travel value must be paid.

-Please refer to the table below for further cancellation costs!
+Please refer to the table for further cancellation costs!

-(3) The accommodation provider has the right to withdraw from the contract in the event that the guest does not arrive by 6 p.m. on the agreed arrival date
+(3) The accommodation provider has the right to withdraw from the contract if the guest does not arrive by 6 p.m. on the agreed arrival date

-(4) If the guest has paid a deposit, the room (the
+(4) If the guest has made a deposit, the room (rooms)

-rooms) shall remain reserved until 12 noon of the following day at the latest.
+will remain reserved until 12 noon on the following day at the latest.

-(5) Even if the guest does not make use of the booked rooms or the boarding service in
+(5) Even if the guest does not make use of the rooms ordered or the boarding services

-, he is obliged to pay the agreed
+, he is still obliged to pay the agreed

 fee to the accommodation provider.
-However, the accommodation provider must deduct what he
+However, the accommodation provider must deduct any savings made as a result of the guest not making use of the services offered

-Experience has shown that in most cases the savings made by the establishment as a result of
+Experience shows that in most cases the savings made by the business as a result of

-not providing the service amount to 20 percent of the room price and 30 percent of the
+the non-provision of services will amount to 20 percent of the room price and 30 percent of the

 catering price.

-(6) It is incumbent upon the accommodation provider to endeavor to rent the rooms not used
+(6) The accommodation provider is obliged to make every effort to rent the rooms not used in

 (§ 1107 ABGB).

-The cancellation conditions listed in clauses 1, 2 and 5 are
+The cancellation conditions listed in sections 1, 2, and 5 are

 a non-binding association recommendation within the meaning of §§ 31ff of the Cartel Act,

-which was reported to the Higher Regional Court of Vienna as the Cartel Court under 26 Kt 79/03.
+which was reported to the Vienna Regional Court of Appeal as the cartel court under 26 Kt 79/03.

 (1) The accommodation provider may provide the guest with adequate alternative accommodation

-if this is reasonable for the guest, in particular because the deviation is minor
+if this is reasonable for the guest, particularly because the deviation is minor

 and objectively justified.